Random Anchorage Memories

 We were the last house on 5th Avenue as you were heading toward Mt.
 View.

 The army guards would give us kids an occasional candy bar or comic book and mom would give them a cup of hot coffee.
-Dad was Alaska Airlines radio man and worked across the street.
+Dad was an Alaska Airlines radio man and worked across the street.

 I have some 16mm movies dad took of an airshow where the planes would dive at balloons and break them.
-Also, film of a hangar that burned and other things.
+Also, a film of a hangar that burned and other things.
 Those were interesting times, blackouts and all!”

-KoKo the KENI Klown
+Being on the KoKo the KENI Klown TV Show

 tv test patternOld TV Test Pattern

-“My sister Betty and I belonged to The Salvation Army Church in Anchorage.
+My sister Betty and I attended the Salvation Army Church.

 We were “Sunbeams”, which was like Girl Scouts or Boy Scouts.